ILikeSaltedEgg/ILikeSaltedEgg/README.md

 -🌱 What I'm Currently Learning
 I'm constantly expanding my skill set and diving into new areas of knowledge.
 Right now, I'm focusing on:

-Programming Languages: Exploring languages like PythoN,JavaScript, or [PHP].
+Programming Languages: Exploring languages like PythoN,JavaScript, or PHP.

-Concepts: Deepening my understanding of [web development, Game Development, etc.].
+Concepts: Deepening my understanding of web development, Game Development, etc.

 I believe in lifelong learning, and I'm always open to new opportunities to grow both personally and professionally.